ovaisoozeer/ovaisoozeer.github.io/education.md

 # Education

 My formal education is as follows.
-However, I value my [experience](skills) much more highly.
+Please note that I value my [experience](skills) much more highly.

 ## University